MyronKoch-dev/ChatGPT-4-PLUGINS-MODE-MAESTRO/README.md

 This Chrome extension is designed to enhance your experience with the ChatGPT-4 interface by addressing two common user interface frustrations:

 1. The default dropdown menu for GPT-4 plugins is woefully small, making it hard to visualize and select from your installed extensions.
-This extension automatically resizes the dropdown menu to fit your screen perfectly, making your plugin selection process a breeze. 🌬️
+This extension automatically resizes the dropdown menu to display all of your installed plugins, making your plugin selection process a breeze.

 2. ChatGPT Plus defaults to the GPT-3.5 model when starting a chat ...but With ChatGPT-4 PLUGINS MODE MAESTRO, you can bypass this detour and start a new GPT-4 chat in Plugins Mode with a single click. 🖱️